Clear20-22/DSA-Data-Structures-and-Algorithms-with-Java/README.md

 - Clean and well-documented Java code.
 - Solutions to classical and modern DSA problems.
 - Easy to navigate folder structure by topic.
-- Aligned with University of Dhaka CSE 2-2 curriculum.

 ---